A red blend done right, the Santa Julia Reserva Mountain Blend.

 Sample submitted for review.
 The Santa Julia Reserva Mountain Blend has an SRP of $13 and is available for as low as $10.
 Ready to buy?
 Check your local retailers.
 Imported by Winesellers LTD.

-The Malbec and Cabernet Franc grapes for this Santa Julia Reserva Mountain Blend are sourced from Uco Valley vineyards, planted at elevations between 3,130 and 4,600 ft above sea level.
+The grapes for Santa Julia Reserva are sourced from Uco Valley vineyards, planted at elevations between 3,130 and 4,600 ft above sea level.
 This astonishing terroir provides excellent conditions for producing wines that stand out for their concentration of aromas and flavors.

 Our passion for wine was born more than 50 years ago when my grandfather planted his first vineyards in Mendoza.
 Since, we aim to produce wines that express the uniqueness of our region with respect for the environment. – Julia Zuccardi.

 One of my favorite aspects of a good red blend is finding the unexpected.
 Let's face it, a lot of mass market red blends are simply boring.
 Overly sweet with lots of artificial oak flavor, they're certainly drinkable, but hardly fulfilling.
-There are, however, plenty of red blends that break out of this mold.
+There are; however, plenty of red blends that break out of this mold.
 Today we have the perfect example that uses a blend you don't often see - Malbec and Cabernet Franc.